thesofproject/sof/installer/README.md

 firmware, dictionaries and topologies.
 As usual with Make, it's possible to invoke individual targets.
 Find a list of targets at the top of GNUMakefile.

+You can use `make -jN stage` to build multiple platforms faster but do *not* `make -jN stage rsync` as this will start deploying before the builds are all complete.
+That's because we want the rsync target to be able to deploy subsets.
+Instead do: `make -jN somethings && make rsync`.

 Sample output: